jidiai/Competition_Olympics-Running/README.md

 <img src=https://github.com/jidiai/Competition_Olympics-Running/blob/main/assets/PPO%20map1%20training%20(run1).png>

+You can also locally evaluate your trained model by executing:

+>python evaluation_local.py --my_ai rl --opponent random --episode=50 --map=all

+or specifying the map number (--map=1).

 ## How to test submission

 You can locally test your submission.
 At Jidi platform, we evaluate your submission as same as *run_log.py*